 Historically, the White Lake Tso Kar ranged high up till the valley and the cutout marks by water can be clearly seen on these huge mountains, while ascending towards the beautiful Monastery of Thukje Village.
 But look at the lake now, it has receded drastically and is still receding every year.

 Fauna at White Lake Tso Kar

-The surrounding countryside of Tso Kar is a bird watchers and wildlife paradise.
-Locals answer the place to be a home to the Kiangs, Tibetan gazelles, Tibetan wolves, and foxes.
-We only could trace the Beautiful Kiangs/ Kyangs, largest of wild asses sprinting and roaring around the white lake.
+The surrounding countryside of Tso Kar is a bird watcher and wildlife paradise.
+Locals answer the place to be home to the Kiangs, Tibetan gazelles, Tibetan wolves, and foxes.
+We only could trace the Beautiful Kiangs/ Kyangs, the largest of wild asses sprinting and roaring around the white lake.
 The roaring sound was loud, distinct and it echoed in the empty valley, leaving us completely chaotic and fuddled.
-At the basin, one can find ducks, black-necked cranes, bar-headed geese and crested grebe.
+At the basin, one can find ducks, black-necked cranes, bar-headed geese, and crested grebe.
 The Black-necked cranes come to Tso Kar to lay eggs.

 Accommodation at White Lake Tso Kar

 There are just single-digit counted white gray parachute tents, homestays, and resorts at Tukhje village.
 We choose to spend a night at Tso Kar resort which lies at the end of the village and away from the White Lake Tso Kar, completely engulfed in the calmness of the virgin landscapes.